MartinSandChristensen/mining-social-media/README.md

 ## Containers

-couchdb
-  Runs our CouchDB data store.
+- `couchdb`: Runs our CouchDB data store.

-rabbitmq
-  Our message queue middleware instance.
+- `rabbitmq`: Our message queue middleware instance.

-couchfeeder
-  This runs a service that takes raw tweets from a queue and feeds them into CouchDB.
+- `couchfeeder`: This runs a service that takes raw tweets from a queue and feeds them into CouchDB.

-tweetparser
-  Runs a service that grabs raw tweets from a queue, tokenises them and puts them on another queue.
+- `tweetparser`: Runs a service that grabs raw tweets from a queue, tokenises them and puts them on another queue.

-tweetfetcher
-  This service grabs data from the Twitter stream.
+- `tweetfetcher`: This service grabs data from the Twitter stream.

-filestreamer
-  Store tweets in flat files, one tweet per line and in compressed archives of, by default, 10,000 per file.
+- `filestreamer`: Store tweets in flat files, one tweet per line and in compressed archives of, by default, 10,000 per file.
+- `memcachedb`: MemcacheDB service, not integrated yet.